iobroker-community-adapters/ioBroker.boschindego/README.md

 ### **WORK IN PROGRESS**

 - (simatec) Admin-UI has been adapted for small displays.
-- (mcm1957) Adapter requires js-controller 5.0.19 and admin 6.17.14 now
+- (mcm1957) Adapter requires js-controller 5.0.19 and admin 6.17.14 now.
+- (mcm1957) Issues reported by adapetr checker have been fixed.
-- (mcm1957) Dependencies have been updatedä
+- (mcm1957) Dependencies have been updated.

 ### 1.2.2 (2024-10-18)